-Enrollment requires a U.S. High School Diploma, high school equivalency, or A.A.
+Enrollment requires the successful completion of the Pharmacy Technician (77-90-60) course, a U.S. High School Diploma, high school equivalency, or A.A.
 Degree, math skill level equivalent to Math 2 (53-03-76), at least 18 years of age, possession of an AHA or BLS Healthcare Providers current Basic "C" CPR Certificate, tuberculosis clearance, and a physical exam.

-NOTE: For Perkins purposes this course has been designated as an introductory/concentrator course.
+NOTE: For Perkins purposes this course has been designated as an captstone course.

-This course cannot be repeated once a student receives a Certificate of Completion.
+his course can be repeated once a student receives a Certificate of Completion.